google/exposure-notifications-server/docs/getting-started/estimating-costs.md

 ---
 layout: default
 ---
-# Estimating costs of hosting the Exposure Notifications Server
+# Estimating costs of hosting the Exposure Notification Key Server

     NOTE: This is for informational purposes only.
 This does not account for all costs of operating.
 This document